Meet the pouring station: the best toddler activity.

 Pouring is a life skill children must learn to do.
 Teaching them through a sensory bin is such a great low stakes way to learn… much safer than with a full carton of orange juice.

 This activity isn’t just for outdoors.
-You can definitely make an indoor pouring station.

 I always put a towel under the bin to catch any errant pours.